-Corridors, Hallways and circulation areas are wide, spacious and free from stored items that could reduce the width.
+Corridors, hallways, and circulation areas are wide, spacious and free from stored items that could reduce the width.
+An area of vinyl outside of the Headteachers office needs to be completed.

 4.12 Wayfinding and Signage

 Signage is suitable to meet current requirements.
 Visitors are accompanied and personally directed.